nathanjordan/FlaskExample/README.md

 You will need to have a few different things for this to work

 1. Python 2.7.x
 2. MongoDB
 3. Flask
 4. pymongo
 5. A browser that doesn't suck

+#### Check Python & MongoDB

-Check your python version
+Check your python version with

 <pre>python --version</pre>